th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 towards ISO RINA standards.
 I still have many fond memories of my experiences discussing RINA within WG7.

-The IRATI pro was officially ending soon, and the development was now focusing on the last functions of the Data Transfer Control Protocol (DTCP) component of EFCP, such as retransmission logic (delta-t).
+The IRATI project was officially ending soon, and the development was now focusing on the last functions of the Data Transfer Control Protocol (DTCP) component of EFCP, such as retransmission logic (delta-t).
 Other development was now shifted completely out of IRATI towards the PRISTINE SDK.